Almonte, Spain: Modern history

 Eminent people have visited the area over time, including the former Queen of Spain, who landed her helicopter in Cabezudos on her way to El Rocío in 1983.
 Cabezudos started to depopulate in the late 60s, ending up completely uninhabited in the late 80s.
 Most of the people moved to Almonte, the core town.
 Nowadays, Cabezudos is a ghost town in ruins within the surroundings of Doñana National Park and is therefore protected.
 A consensus on whether new uses can be given to the houses is currently held.

+In 1953, the first national modern campaign of bird ringing was carried out in Almonte, promoted by the biologist José Antonio Valverde, serving as a turning point in the promotion of the scientific potential of the area and evidencing the need to create a future ornithological reserve.
+In 1957, the Doñana Expedition was carried out, with English ornithologists.
+Doñana already appeared in the international press as the most impressive bird reserve in Europe and in 1959 the scientific organisation Wetlands International focused on the installation of a future ecological reserve.
+Valverde contacted the CSIC for the purchase of the estate of Las Nuevas, nearby the banks of river Guadalquivir, for the installation of the best research centre in Europe on bird migration.
+In 1962, the support of the World Wild Fund for Nature meant that 34 million pesetas were available for the purchase of land by the following year.
+By December 1964, Las Nuevas had already been acquired for more than 12 million.
+The following year, the Doñana Biological Station was established, with Valverde as director.
+In 10 years, they had already invested 76 million in infrastructure and in 1969 the Doñana National Park was established, under the direction of the Ministry of Agriculture.
+In 1973 the CSIC highlighted four major threats to the national park: the future highway from Huelva to Cádiz, the ambitious agricultural plan by the National Institute of Agrarian Reform and Development in Almonte (with the installation of watering crops), the coastal town of Matalascañas and the Aznalcóllar mines.
+The only one that was finally called off was the interprovincial highway.

-Almonte is internationally recognised today thanks to its emblematic village of El Rocío, the Doñana National Park (the largest nature reserve in Europe), its wide 50 km-length sandy beach (the longest in Spain) and its organic berry industry (one of the top exporters in Europe).
+Almonte is most well-known for the village of El Rocío (since the late 19th century, the Doñana National Park (the largest nature reserve in Europe), its wide 50 km-length sandy beach (the longest in Spain) and its organic berry industry (one of the top exporters in Europe).